-My Dad was in the US Navy from either late ’47 or early ’48 and got out in 1950 a few months after I was born in March.
+My Dad joined the US Navy in early 1948 and got out in 1950 a few months after I was born in March.

 Most people probably never think about it, but, as the Navy is part of the Armed Forces, during Basic Training (Boot Camp) Navy recruits are required to spend time on the small arms (rifles & pistols) firing range and met a specific level of competence.
 I suspect that it's not as rigorous as in the Army or Marines, but there is still some requirement.